Last updated Sep 12, 2023

 1. In the main navigation, select Apps.

-2. Find the GitHub app and select Install.
+2. Find the Bitbucket or GitHub app and select Install.

-Once the GitHub app is installed, you need to configure the GitHub app with an organization account.
+Once the app is installed, you need to configure the app so it can connect to your repositories.

 1. In the main navigation, select Apps.